Sophiabbb/MLDS400-Dillards_Monthly_Sales_Forecasting/README.md

-# 🛍️ Retail Sales Forecasting and ROI Optimization
+# 🛍️ Dillard’s Monthly Sales Forecasting

 ## Project Overview

 This project aims to enhance operational efficiency and revenue at traditional department stores like **Dillard’s** by leveraging sales transaction data.
 We built machine learning models to **predict monthly sales** at SKU and store levels, identify key demand drivers, and analyze ROI of predictive modeling in inventory optimization.

 ## Approach